joekimmel/shitchat/README.md

 ## shitchat

-a simple chat server in Go that servers a browser client.
+a simple chat server in Go that serves a browser client.

 ### who should use shitchat